kruus/gen-dnn/doc/README-SX.md

 - Why is SX not using the im2col gemm convolution?
   - OK, time to come back to Intel desktop and gdb the primitive settings (it should be nchw and I need to check if this format is supported for the gemm_convolution)
+- Rationalize compiler flag usage esp. for USE_CBLAS